Blockstream/greenlight/docs/src/getting-started/index.md

 ## Authentication

-All communication channels in Greenlight are authenticated and encrypted via mTLS (mutual Transport Layer Security), similar to HTTPS in the browser.
+All communication channels in Greenlight are authenticated and encrypted via mTLS (mutual Transport Layer Security).
 Each client receives its own identity in the form of a private key and matching certificate, which can then be used to authenticate and encrypt communication when talking with Greenlight.

 In this guide we will be using two identities: